VaitaR/awesome-web3-services/README.md

 - [Gnosis Safe](https://safe.global/) - A leading multisig wallet that securely manages digital assets with multiple signatories.

 ### KYC services
+KYC (Know Your Customer) services help businesses verify the identity of their users, ensuring compliance with regulatory requirements and enhancing security.
-- [Sumsub](https://sumsub.com/) - Identity verification platform to secure the whole user journey
+- [Sumsub](https://sumsub.com/) - offers comprehensive KYC and AML solutions, automating the verification process to ensure compliance and reduce fraud.

 ### Trading Analytics Platforms
 Platforms that provide insights, data analysis, and tools for trading cryptocurrencies.